cockroachdb/docs/v2.2/demo-automatic-rebalancing.md

     You'll see per-operation statistics print to standard output every second.

-## Step 6.
+## Step 5.
 Watch the replica count increase

-Open the Admin UI at <a href="http://localhost:8080" data-proofer-ignore>http://localhost:8080</a> and you’ll see the bytes, replica count, and other metrics increase as the `tpcc` workload writes data.
+Open the Admin UI at <a href="http://localhost:8080" data-proofer-ignore>http://localhost:8080</a> and you’ll see the replica count increase as the `tpcc` workload writes data.

 <img src="{{ 'images/v2.2/scalability1.png' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />

-## Step 7.
+## Step 6.
 Add 2 more nodes

 Adding capacity is as simple as starting more nodes and joining them to the running cluster: